finlaymacklon/pixi-tooltips/contribute.md

 2) Enter the command `npm run install --legacy-peer-deps` to install dependencies (**must include `--legacy-peer-deps` flag**)
 3) Enter the command `npm run build` to build the `pixi-tooltips` Chrome extension from the source code
 4) Check that the extension has succesfully been built: you should now have a `pixi-tooltips/build` folder
-5) Follow the installation steps #3 - 9 provided in `README.md`, but instead of selecting the `pixi-tooltips` folder (at step 8), select the `pixi-tooltips/build` folder
+5) Follow the installation steps #3 - 9 provided in [`README.md`](README.md), but instead of selecting the `pixi-tooltips` folder (at step 8), select the `pixi-tooltips/build` folder

 ### Feedback
-If there is a problem buiding the extension (e.g., due to `npm` dependencies) please let me know.
+If there is a problem building or loading the extension please let me know